This is my favorite recipe for homemade classic Pineapple Upside-Down Cake. Super-moist and full of flavor! I make this recipe all the time.

 - Invert cake on top of a cake stand or a large serving plate.
 Slice and serve warm, room temperature, or even cold.
 Try serving with vanilla ice cream – it’s a delicious combination.
 Cover cake and store for up to 3 days in the refrigerator.

-- Make ahead tip: This isn't the best cake to make ahead of time because the pineapples will settle down into the cake- while still tasty, the presentation won't be as pleasing.
+- Make Ahead Instructions: This isn’t the best cake to make ahead of time because the pineapples will settle down into the cake- while still tasty, the presentation won’t be as pleasing.
 You can, however, prepare the wet (cover and refrigerate) and dry ingredients (cover at room temperature) separately and bake the cake the day of.
 Let the wet ingredients come to room temperature before mixing.